-This policy should be read in conjunction with the Loss of Earnings benefits policy.
+This policy should be read with the Loss of Earnings benefits policy.

 LOE payments to the employer